crumbhole/argocd-lovely-plugin/README.md

 You can use these environment variables for modifying kustomize's behaviour, and the kustomization.yaml file.
 More generic manipulation of any file is available through preprocessing.
 - ARGOCD_ENV_LOVELY_KUSTOMIZE_MERGE: to some yaml you'd like [strategic merged](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/) merged into any kustomization.yaml found.
 - ARGOCD_ENV_LOVELY_KUSTOMIZE_PATCH: to some yaml or json you'd like [json6902](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesjson6902/) patched into any kustomization.yaml found.
+- ARGOCD_ENV_LOVELY_KUSTOMIZE_PARAMS: Space separated extra parameters to `kustomize build` as you might use on the command line. `--enable-helm` is already passed always.
+You're on your own here if you pass

 There is no way to modify any other files, that's what Kustomize itself is for.